mr-raw/hra_recycling/README.md

 ## What is this?

-This is an Home Assistant integration for the Norwegian waste collection company HRA (Hadeland Ringerike Avfallsselskap).
+This is a Home Assistant integration for the Norwegian waste collection company HRA (Hadeland Ringerike Avfallsselskap).
 You can track the pickup dates for the different fractions (Plastic, bio, glass/metal and unsorted waste)

+> Norwegian text will appear here.

 ## Installation

 This integration is currently in development.
 It will not work if you try it right now.
 It will not work until I release 0.1.0.

-> Norwegian text will appear here.

 Version plans
 - [ ] 0.1.0 First release.
 Will have basic functionality.
 All the fractions will be shown.
 User mistakes will not be accounted for.
 This will break the integration and throw errors around :)